eslint/eslint/docs/rules/require-jsdoc.md

 * `"require"` requires JSDoc comments for the specified nodes
 * `"except"` list any methods that should be excluded from the rule
+* `"exceptPatterns"` an array of regex patterns which should be ignored

 Default option settings are: